 Web service FAQ: How can I test a web service from a browser?

-I’ve been working with web services a lot this past week, specifically with Apache Axis2, and here are a few notes I’ve learned about hitting one of my web services from a browser.
+There was a time in my life when all I did was write and test web services, and here are a few notes I learned about hitting one of my web services from a browser.

 To view the WSDL document for a web service I created named

 UserService, I just went to the following URL in my browser:

 For my purposes I’m running the web service using the Axis2 server (as opposed to running it through Tomcat, Glassfish, or other), so my

 UserServiceweb service is available at that URL.